Jim Treliving: Career

-Treliving used to work for the Royal Canadian Mounted Police.
+Treliving was a member of the Royal Canadian Mounted Police in Alberta and British Columbia from 1959 to 1966.
 In 1968, Treliving noticed the growing popularity of Boston Pizza and purchased the rights to open a restaurant in Penticton, British Columbia.
 With George Melville, a chartered accountant and Treliving's business consultant and later partner, in 1983 he bought the Boston Pizza chain from Ron Coyle.
 By 1995, the chain had grown to 95 restaurants in Western Canada with sales in excess of $110 million (CA$).
 Currently Boston Pizza and Boston's the Gourmet Pizza (US and Mexico division) have over 435 restaurants throughout North America.

 In 2006, Treliving joined the cast of the CBC Television program, Dragons' Den.
 Treliving was one of the "dragons", or potential investors in the business propositions made by aspiring entrepreneurs.
 He left in 2020.
 Treliving had been with the show for the first fifteen of its seasons.

 Personal life

-Treliving's son, Brad Treliving, is the general manager for the Calgary Flames of the National Hockey League.
+One of Treliving's children, Brad Treliving, is an ice hockey executive, currently the general manager for the Toronto Maple Leafs of the National Hockey League.